babangsund/babangsund.com/src/blog/relay_local_state_management_2.md

 At this point, you might say that we've achieved our goal.
 We're able to make changes in the `Header`, via the `DrawerButton` component and we can then React to those changes across our application.

 That in itself is actually pretty darn neat.
+Thumbs up!

 ![pretty cool](https://media.giphy.com/media/mgqefqwSbToPe/giphy.gif)